 Tucson is the second-largest metropolis in Arizona, with just over a million people living in or near the city.
-Tucson is known for its southwestern charm, excellent Mexican food, museums, and hiking, and is also the home of the University of Arizona.
+Tucson is known for its southwestern charm, the excellent food, the museums, as a great hiking base, and is also the home of the University of Arizona.

 The majority of the surrounding area is desert, but Mount Lemmon and a few other “sky islands” nearby provide pine trees and cool mountain air.
 In the summer months, escaping the arid desert for the higher elevations is a necessity!

 Within a two to three-hour drive out of Tucson, you’ll find plenty of outdoor adventure, historical sites, points of interest, incredible lookouts, and quaint towns.

 Pick any of the following destination and that trip would be well worth your time!

 1. Mount Lemmon